 With the explosion of social media use, it should come as no surprise that the practical application of social media will be a critical part of your branding efforts.
 While I was researching social media tips for branding, it became abundantly clear that much like with logo design, social media branding would warrant its article.
 So for the sake of longevity, we’ve included our top 3 social media branding tips below.

 - Focus your efforts. – Chances are your target audience won’t ever use your social media site.
 Find out where they are and focus your efforts there.
 Michael Patterson of Quicksprout wrote a helpful article on social media demographics that makes a high starting point if you’re uncertain as to what platforms you should be using.

 - Get active. – It’s common knowledge that the human attention span has been on the decline in recent years.
 Social Media posting has to be the epitome of that lack of attention.So keep this in mind.
 If you don’t post regularly, you will be forgotten.

-- Interact with niche leaders. – Chances are you’re not the first person to try and build an audience in a specific niche.
+- Interact with niche leaders. – You are not the first person to try and build an audience in a specific niche.
 Find out who the current leaders are in your niche and get in touch with them.
 Share their content or offer to write a post for them if they blog.
 Developing mutually beneficial relationships with niche leaders will fast-track the growth of your audience.

 Build a community.